-Many capillary pressure correlations have been suggested in the literature, 1-5 and they typically have two adjustable parameters.
-One parameter expresses the pore size distribution and hence the curvature of the p_c curve, the other the actual level of the capillary pressure, i.e., the entry or the mean capillary pressure.
+Many capillary pressure correlations have been suggested in the literature,1-5 typically with two adjustable parameters.
+One parameter is expressing the pore size distribution and hence the curvature of the p_c -curve, the other the actual level of the capillary pressure, i.e., the entry or the mean capillary pressure.

 Most of the correlations are limited to primary drainage and positive capillary pressures.
-Huang et al.5 extended their correlation to include all four branches of the bounding hysteresis loop: spontaneous and forced imbibition, and spontaneous and forced secondary drainage.
-They employed the same primary drainage expression to each branch, scaled to fit the measured $p_c=0$ axis crossing.
+Huang et al.5 extend their correlation to include all four branches of the bounding hysteresis loop: spontaneous and forced imbibition, and spontaneous and forced secondary drainage.
+They employ the same primary drainage expression to each branch, scaled to render the measured $p_c = 0$ axis crossing.

-We have chosen to base the general capillary pressure correlation for mixed-wet reservoir rock on the simple power-law form of Brooks and Corey^{2,3} for primary drainage capillary pressure from $S_w = 1$ to S{wR} .
-The classical expression for a water-wet core may be slightly rewritten to facilitate the extension of scope, where c{wd} is the entry pressure, $1/a{wd}$ the pore size distribution index,6 and S{wR} the residual (irreducible) water saturation.
-The main reason for choosing this basis is the experimental verification of Eq. $1^{2,3}$ and its simplicity.
+We have chosen to base the general capillary pressure correlation for mixed-wet reservoir rock on the simple power-law form of Brooks and Corey^{2,3} for primary drainage capillary pressure from $S_w = 1$ to S{wr} .
+The classical expression for a waterwet core may be slightly rewritten to facilitate the extension of scope, where c{wd} is the entry pressure, $1/a{wd}$ the poresize distribution index,6 S{wr} the residual (irreducible) water saturation.
+The main reason for choosing this basis is the solid experimental verification of Eq.
+1.^{2,3}